The Birth and Rise of the NNEST Movement

 • promote the role of nonnative speaker members in TESOL and affiliate leadership positions.

-Serving as the institutionalized home base and the intellectual space of the NNEST movement ever since, the NNEST Caucus/Interest Section created a biannual newsletter, an active listserv, and the website to publicize its activities and disseminate information among the membership.
+Serving as a prominent intellectual space for transformation, the NNEST Caucus/Interest Section offers a biannual newsletter, an active listserv, and the website to publicize its activities and disseminate information among the membership.
 Today, it is home to an extremely diverse and vibrant TESOL community striving for such values as collaboration, participation, equity, justice and professionalism in TESOL.

 Here are three articles by our former presidents, George Braine and Brock Brady, which take us through the journey of how the NNEST Caucus came to exist: